graker/blogarchive/README.md

 Also note that due to the use of RAND() function for sorting, the component would work with MySQL database only.
 To use component with other databases, you'd need to rewrite orderBy() call.
 And apparently there's no general DB-independent method in Laravel to do random sorting.

+### Typofilter integration

+To perform some typographical transforms and replacements, [Typofilter.js](https://github.com/graker/typofilter.js) is integrated in this plugin.
+The button (with a magic wand icon) will be added to Markdown editor for blog posts automatically.

+You can disable this button in `config/config.php` file of the plugin (set `addTypofilterToMarkdown` value to `FALSE` in the overridden config file).

 ## Drupal6 export processor